Different Types of Deadlifts

 Both are as their names imply.
 Rack pulls means you pull the bar from the safety handles on a power rack.
 Then block pulling is when the weight is on top of blocks that are set at various heights.

-The point is to have the bar height placed shin to just below the knee.
+The point is to have the bar height placed shin to just below the knee (usually).

-This takes away the necessity to pull the weight strictly from the ground and requires pure concentric strength as you will not have much of a negative to the lowering of the bar.
+This takes away the necessity to pull the weight strictly from the ground and requires pure concentric strength and firing your hips to lockout.

 You should be able to do more weight than you use for regular deadlifts.
-For example, I can pull 445lbs 3×3 smoothly, but rack pulls I do 3×3 with 495lbs. or more.
+For example, I can pull 475lbs 3×3 smoothly, but rack pulls I do 3×3 with 515lbs. or more.

 These also assist with improving lower back strength, and should not be incorporated with the touch and go pull.

-Deficit deadlifts should be performed with 50-60% your max pull before trying out heavier weights.
-You may need some time getting used to pulling this way as you have to get deep into the squat position to prevent this from being a straight up stiff leg pull.
+Deficit deadlifts should be performed with 50-75% your max pull before trying out heavier weights.
+You may need some time getting used to pulling this way as you have to get deeper into position to prevent this from being a straight up stiff leg pull.

 Conclusion: Try Out Different Types of Deadlifts

-Just give these different types of deadlifts a try and see what works for you and what just feels too weird.
-Give them some time before judging too quickly as they can take some getting used too.
-Each exercise after being incorporated into my training programs have helped boost my lifts greatly.
+Just give these different types of deadlifts a try and see what works for you and your program needs.
+Some time is needed before judging too quickly as they can take some getting used too.
+This mainly applies to sumo vs. conventional - as the rest are deadlift accessories at the end of the day.

 Strong Fit Living